staabm/staabm.github.io/_posts/2022-12-23-phpstan-speedzember.md

 ## Save the planet; keep people in focus

 We expect this changes to considerably reduce the amount of energy used in CI pipelines.
-So thats my take on saving the planet and don't waste energy.
+So that's my take on saving the planet and don't waste energy.

 If you are using PHPStan in projects this will also [considerably reduce the wait time](https://twitter.com/OndrejMirtes/status/1601514447159578624) for the engineers.
 A shorter feedback loop helps developers to stay in focus and work more efficiently.